 It is important to us that you are happy with your purchase.
 If for any reason you are unsatisfied with the item please contact us within 14 days of delivery.
 For more information please see the returns policy section on the checkout page.

-All our goodies are securely shipped worldwide with tracking using your choice of:
+All orders are shipped worldwide from our studio in Chiang Mai, Thailand with tracking using your choice of:

 • DHL Express (4-6 days)

 • First Class Priority Airmail (varies by zone)

 Please enter your details on the checkout page to see the full shipping information.